-The vast majority of college freshman are not interested in becoming neurosurgeons and astrophysicists.
+The vast majority of college freshmen are not interested in becoming neurosurgeons and astrophysicists.
 They simply want to earn a degree that will qualify them for a career that they enjoy.
-With colleges adding new majors to their curriculum every day, it is difficult to choose a major that is easy enough to still maintain a personal life, yet has high potential for resulting in a stable career.
+With colleges adding new majors to their curriculum every day, it is difficult to choose a major that is easy enough to still maintain a personal life, yet has a high potential for resulting in a stable career.
 This article will help you determine the easiest college majors to choose from.

 The first rule of thumb is that the easiest majors are those in subjects you already find interesting.
 Things always seem more effortless to us if we enjoy them.
 Pick majors that include a lot of courses that build on the courses you excelled at and enjoyed in high school.
 A major’s reputation of difficulty is only as applicable as it fits with your own experiences.

 There is a saying that “those who can’t do, teach.”
 It is more accurate to say that those who do not want to do, teach.
 Many students find the education major easy and enjoyable because you are responsible for studying just enough of each subject to learn how to teach it to students in whatever grade level you wish to work with.
 There is also a significant amount of on-the-job training that comes with this major in the form of student teaching.
 Many students find it much easier to learn by experience.
 A bachelor degree in secondary education is an easy college major for college students that also offers many rewarding career paths.

 Choosing the easiest college majors is not the easiest task!
 The four major listed above are easy in the sense that the requirement for learning new and highly advanced subjects is low.
 They are more about honing skills you already have and diving deeper into subjects you already experience and are interested in.
-They prepare you for a wide range of careers, which makes your post graduation experience easier.
+They prepare you for a wide range of careers, which makes your post-graduation experience easier.